News / Analysis

 Seeking Alpha this morning reports that the Facebook primo told a town hall meeting last week that he would not change company policy due to the pressure of advertisers, saying they would be back “soon enough.”

-Meanwhile, Amazon (+4.35%) has purchased Zoox auto-delivery service for $1.2 bn, placing it in the market for autonomous ride services.
+Meanwhile, Amazon (+4.35%) has purchased Zoox auto-delivery service for $1.2 bn, placing it in the A location or entity where people and entities can negotiate and trade assets of value. for autonomous ride services.

 Boeing ended down 1.63% despite completing test flights yesterday for the 737MAX.
 The FAA has refused so far to disclose the results of the tests, still feeling the sting of its enforced approval of the beleaguered aircraft in the past.